 - Gallbladder or pancreas problems – Gallstones or inflammation of your gallbladder or pancreas can cause abdominal pain that radiates to your chest

 - Costochondritis – The cartilage that joins your ribs to your breastbone becomes inflamed and painful

 - Sore muscles – Chronic pain syndromes, like fibromyalgia can produce persistent muscle-related chest pain

 - Injured ribs – A bruised or broken rib can cause chest pain

 - Pulmonary embolism – When a blood clot becomes lodged in a lung artery it blocks blood flow to the lung tissue

-- Pleurisy – If the membrane that covers your lungs becomes inflamed, it can cause chest pain that gets worse when you inhale or cough
+- Pleurisy – If the membrane that covers your lungs becomes inflamed, it can cause chest pain that gets worse when you inhale or a cough

 - Collapsed lung – This type of chest pain can come on suddenly and last for hours.
 A collapsed lung occurs when air leaks into the space between the lung and the ribs

-- Pulmonary hypertension – High blood pressure in the arteries carrying blood to the lungs can cause chest pain
+- Pulmonary hypertension – High blood pressure in the arteries carrying blood to the lungs can cause chest pain other causes:

 - Panic attacks – Intense fear accompanied by rapid heartbeat, breathing, profuse sweating, shortness of breath, and chest pain